1. Beginner guide

 Please avoid using Special Characters in file and directory names.

-Cluster is a shared resource, at any given time there can be many users and hundreds of jobs running.
+Cluster is a shared resource, at any time there are many users logged in and hundreds of jobs are running.
 What you do can adversely affect others.

 Please follow Simple conduct to avoid problems.